mobile app bar

 Luka Los Angeles Lakers forward/guard Luka Doncic (77) smiles from the sidelines during the second quarter against the Golden State Warriors at Chase Center.

-That’s why there was a healthy dose of skepticism last night after the Lakers beat the Bulls on the road.
+That’s why there was a healthy dose of skepticism Monday night after the Lakers beat the Bulls on the road.
 Let’s set the stage — L.A. jumped out to an early lead and kept the Bulls at arm’s length for most of the contest, eventually winning by 11.
-Luka Doncic led the way with a dominant 46-7-12 line, but the play that had everyone talking occurred with less than three minutes left and the game in hand.

 Jaxson Hayes came up with a steal at the top of the key, then went coast-to-coast, finishing with an under-the-leg dunk as everyone lost their collective minds.
-This just isn’t a dunk you see happen in-game, but hilariously, Jake LaRavia tried to downplay it in the locker room afterwards.
+This just isn’t a dunk you see happen in-game.
+But hilariously, Jake LaRavia tried to downplay it in the locker room afterwards.

-When asked about it, LaRavia said“He didn’t get that high, but it was alright.”
-He also promised that he would “do a proper one” himself sometime soon.
-He then decided to needle Luka, who was at his locker nearby, by saying, “The only player I can think of that does that in the league is Obi Toppin.
+LaRavia also promised that he would “do a proper one” himself sometime soon.
+The forward then decided to needle Luka, who was at his locker nearby, by saying, “The only player I can think of that does that in the league is Obi Toppin.
 Luka never has done that before.”

 Most of his mastery comes from using his physicality and deception to create space.
-While other All-NBA stars such as Anthony Edwards are known as high-fliers, Luka is definitely a more ground-bound player.
+While other All-NBA stars such as Anthony Edwards are known as high-fliers, Luka is a more ground-bound player.
+A claim like this calls for some good old-fashioned journalism.
+And that’s exactly what ESPN Lakers beat reporter Dave McMenamin did.

+Let us give credit where credit’s due.
 The man scored 46 points in a road win, but his best moment of the night was being proven right about his dunk.
 On behalf of NBA fans everywhere, we’re sorry we ever doubted you, Luka.

 Post Edited By:Smrutisnat Jena